- GCSE grade C (or equivalent) in English, mathematics and a science subject.

-- You are expected to arrange visits to local schools, and to be able to discuss your observations of pupils and classrooms at interview.
+- You are expected to arrange visits to local educational settings, and to be able to discuss your observations of children within the learning environment at interview.

 - You will need to give details of your experience within your application.

-- A further reference from the school will be required if you are offered a place on the course.
+- A further reference from the setting will be required if you are offered a place on the programme.

 Professional Skills Tests and Qualified Teacher Status

-- You will need to pass your professional skills tests (PST) prior to the start of the course.
+- You will need to pass your professional skills tests (PST) and qualified teacher status (QTS) tests prior to the start of the programme.
 For more information please visit the Department of Education website.